skijit/notes/programming/aws/lambda.md

 - [src](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)
 - The handler is what gets run each time an event comes in
   - It receives the event and a context object
-- If your handler completes successfully, the runtime will cache all the code/variables defined outside of your handler so that new events only have to re-compile/execute your handler
+- If your handler completes successfully, the runtime will cache all the code/variables defined outside of your handler so that new events only have to re-compile/execute your handler.
+  - This lasts for the lifetime of the lambda and minimizes cold starts
+  - All of these things are added to the 'execution context'
 - You have access to local storage in `/tmp` directory
 - Layers are so that you only have to redeploy your function- because otherwise you have to send up all the dependencies.
 This is most useful in a dev/test scenario.
 - to process items from a stream or queue, use *event source mapping*